 - Windows Server 2012 SP1 (Full Server or Server Core)

-- Windows Server 2012 R2 SP1 (Full Server or Server Core)
+- Windows Server 2012 R2 (Full Server or Server Core)

 .NET Core dependencies

-.NET Core requires the Visual C++ Redistributable when running on Windows versions earlier than Windows 10 and Windows Server 2016.
-This dependency is automatically installed for you if you use the .NET Core installer.
+.NET Core 1.1 and earlier versions require the Visual C++ Redistributable when running on Windows versions earlier than Windows 10 and Windows Server 2016.
+This dependency is automatically installed by the .NET Core installer.

-For Windows 7 and Windows Server 2008 machines only:
+For Windows 7 or Windows Server 2008 R2:

 Prerequisites with Visual Studio 2017

-To use Visual Studio 2017 to develop .NET Core apps, you'll need to have the latest version of Visual Studio installed with the .NET Core cross-platform development toolset (in the Other Toolsets section) selected.
+- Download and install Visual Studio 2017 version 15.9.0 or higher with the .NET Core cross-platform development workload (in the Other Toolsets section) selected.

 - On the Help menu, choose About Microsoft Visual Studio.

-- In the About Microsoft Visual Studio dialog, the version number should be 15.0.26228.4 or higher.
+- In the About Microsoft Visual Studio dialog, verify the version number.